metagenlab/zDB/README.md

 ```
 conda install singularity=3.8.4 -c conda-forge
 ```
-For the installation of dockers, please have a look [here](https://docs.docker.com/get-docker/).
+For the installation of docker, please have a look [here](https://docs.docker.com/get-docker/).

 ### zDB Installation from sources